 She had so many fears: fear of getting fat; fear of being alone; fear of getting old; fear of running out of time.

-Hmmm, I pondered on that for quite some time.
-Is it better to have a youthful face with old body parts or is it better to be your best with where you are?
-Hence…the birth of my fourth book on the aging process and how we can muster up the strength and understanding on how do move through life in a healthy body, mind, and spiritual connection.
+Hmm, I pondered on that for quite some time.
+Is it better to have a youthful face with old body parts, or is it better to be your best with where you are?
+Hence, the birth of my fourth book on the aging process, and how we can muster up the strength and understanding of how we move through life in a healthy body, mind, and spiritual connection.

 And gifts she had.

-She was kind and giving and selfless when it came to others.
+She was kind and giving and selfless with others.
 She realized how important it was to wake every morning with a purpose—with something to do.
-She no longer chases the diets, and now lives in a healthy perfect size for her, and though she loves her creams and primping, she’s less urgent about staying young and more attentive to live healthy.
+She no longer chases the diets, and now lives in a healthy, perfect size for her, and though she loves her creams and primping, she’s less urgent about staying young and more attentive to live healthy.

 Stay tuned…you never know where my mind will wander…